AlgorithmAlchemy/flake8-no-english/README.md

 ![Downloads](https://pepy.tech/badge/flake8-non-english)
 ![License](https://img.shields.io/pypi/l/flake8-non-english.svg)

-**Flake8 plugin that detects and reports any non-English text in Python code.**
+**Flake8 plugin that enforces corporate code style by detecting and reporting any non-English text in Python source code.**
-Helps enforce consistency in codebases by flagging comments, docstrings, and string literals that contain non-ASCII characters.
+It ensures that comments, docstrings, and string literals are written in English only, maintaining consistency across the codebase.

 ---